 God, please take this!

-I will pray for God to make my life different, make my faith stronger, and more apt to handle the hard circumstances.
+I will pray to God to make my life different, make my faith stronger, and more apt to handle the hard circumstances.

 Honestly, sometimes I’ll go as far as doubt Him and His promises He has for me.